tohyuting/tp/docs/DeveloperGuide.md

    1. Prerequisites: At least one macro presently saved in the application.

    1. Test case: Alias exists in a saved macro e.g. `removemacro uw`<br>
       Expected: The macro with the alias `uw` is removed.
-Details of the new macro is shown in the display message.
+Details of the removed macro is shown in the display message.

    1. Test case: Alias does not exist in any saved macro e.g. `removemacro a/magic`<br>
       Expected: No macro removed.
 Error details is shown in the displayed message.

-### Assigning a macro
+### list a macro

 1. list macros command format: `listmacro`